ChewKeanHo/researches-filesystems-hierarchy/_Project/lib/README.md

 [![banner](/.internals/trademarks/animated-banner_1200x100.svg)](#)

-This directory houses all readily importable library files.
+This output directory houses all readily importable library files.

 When a project is built, all the libraries' outputs including Microsoft Windows' `.dll` binary files are placed here.